Stratio/deep-spark/README.md

 Stratio Deep
 =====================

 Stratio Deep is a thin integration layer between Apache Spark and Apache Cassandra.
-The integration is currently based on the Cassandra's Hadoop interface.
+The integration is _not_ based on the Cassandra's Hadoop interface.
 Stratio Deep is one of the core modules on which [Stratio's BigData platform (SDS)](http://www.stratio.com/) is based.

 StratioDeep comes with an user friendly API that lets developers create Spark RDDs mapped to Cassandra column families.